learn-co-curriculum/js-rails-as-api-creating-a-rails-api-from-scratch/README.md

 will inherit from `ActionController::API` rather than `ActionController::Base` and generators will skip generating views.

-One noticeable change - browser errors will disappear.
+One noticeable change - some browser errors will disappear.
 Normally, when a Rails server is running, it produces an error message in browser when something goes wrong while attempting to render.
 Since there is no way to render views in this API-only build, if the Rails API fails and we visit it in browser, it will just